-When Jesus called His followers to make disciples of all nations (Matthew 28:19), He made no distinctions based on gender, race, culture, or age.
-The church is called to make disciples of everyone, including 12 to 18-year-olds.
+When Jesus called his followers to make disciples of all nations, he made no distinctions based on gender, race, culture or age.
+The church is called to make disciples of everyone, including children and teenagers.

 Sunday Youth Connects

 Every Sunday, RLA Youth invites students into a safe place where they can connect with one another and be challenged by the gospel.
-Sunday Youth Connects don’t replace involvement in Reality LA Sunday gatherings; rather, these meetings serve as a unique opportunity to ask questions and build friendships.
+Sunday Youth Connects don’t replace involvement in Reality LA Sunday gatherings; rather, these meetings serve as a unique opportunity to discuss the bible, ask tough questions, and build friendships.

-Note on parking: generally, we encourage all Sunday attendees to park in our main parking lot off of Wilton Place and Virginia Avenue.
+Note on parking: Generally, we encourage all Sunday attendees to park in the St. Andrews lot.
 However, if your family needs to park in the Helen Bernstein parking structure, please be aware that 9AM attendees must move their cars by 11:30AM, and 12PM attendees cannot enter the structure before 11:30AM.
-For more details on Sunday parking, please click here.
+Click here for important details on Sunday parking and transportation.

 Discipling students is an important part of Reality LA’s mission, and central to that mission are committed, mature leaders.
 Because we want students to know Jesus and follow Him, leaders must faithfully represent Christ in their words and behavior.
 In effect, we as leaders want to show students what it looks like to live lives transformed by the gospel.

-If you’re interested in volunteering as an RLA Youth leader, please fill out the Reality LA Volunteer Form and mark “RLA Youth” as your area of interest.
+If you’re interested in volunteering as an RLA Youth leader, please fill out the RLA volunteer form and mark “RLA Youth” as your area of interest.